-The countries that house the most people of Greek descent outside of Greece are the US, Germany, Australia, Canada, the UK, and Albania.
+The countries with the most people of Greek descent outside of Greece are the US, Germany, Australia, Canada, the UK, and Albania.

 Greek-Americans and the Greek success story

-Other estimations of the Greek-American population number the community at just over 1 million, but the accuracy of this data has been disputed due to the way it was collected.
+Other estimations of the Greek-American population number the community at just over one million, but the accuracy of this data has been disputed due to data collection methods.

-Many Greek-Americans have married outside of the community, changed their names, converted or become secular, so measuring Greek-Americans by surnames or religion does not provide a full picture.
+Many Greek-Americans have married outside of the community, changed their names, converted or become secular, so measuring Greek-Americans by surnames or religion does not provide a complete picture.

-Regardless of the number of Greeks in the country, it is undeniable that Greek-Americans have made a massive impact on American life.
+Regardless of the number of Greeks in the country, Greek-Americans have undeniably had a massive impact on American life.